Reduced Genus-One Gromov-Witten Invariants: Proof of Theorem

-{\it Remark:} The weights for the norms $\|\cdot\|_{\ups_1,p,1}$ and $\|\cdot\|_{\ups_1,p}$ are constructed as Subsection~3.3 of~\cite{gluing}, but on each of the $|I_1|$ bubbles separately.
-The restrictions of these norms to each of the bubbles are equivalent to the norms used in Section~3 of~\cite{LT}.\\
+{\it Remark:} The weights for the norms $\|\cdot\|_{\ups_1,p,1}$ and $\|\cdot\|_{\ups_1,p}$ are constructed as \cite[Subsection~3.3]{gluing}, but on each of the $|I_1|$ bubbles separately.
+The restrictions of these norms to each of the bubbles are equivalent to the norms used in \cite[Section~3]{LT}.\\

 Fix $\ep_b\!\in\!\R^+$ such that for every $h\!\in\!I_1$ the disk of radius of $8\ep_b$ in $\Si_{b;P}$ around the node $x_h(b)$ contains no other special, i.e.~singular or marked, point of~$\Si_b$.
 For each $(b',v)\!\in\!\wt{\cal F}^{\eset}$ with $b'\!\in\!\ti\U$ sufficiently close to~$b$ and $v$ sufficiently small, let